All Episodes

 This is the update.

-There is a Harry Balls Drive.
+There is a Harry Balls drive.

-Other words, they named a street after Harry Balls in Fort Wayne, so why not a building?
+In other words, they named a street after Harry Balls in Fort Wayne.

-I I thought Obama in part was elected to fix the Middle East.
+Your guiding light, Rush Lindbaugh, the EIB network, I thought Obama, in part, was elected to fix the Middle East.

 I mean, I distinctly remember that's what the Cairo speech was all about.